SharkSnack/shiren-4/content/system/traps.md

 ---
 title: "Traps"
-metaTitle: "Traps - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Traps - Shiren the Wanderer 4: The Eye of God Wiki"
 metaDescription: "Complete list of traps for Shiren the Wanderer 2: Oni Invasion!"
 ---